 George S. Hawkins

 George S. Hawkins was elected to the Board of Trustees of the North American Electric Reliability Corporation in February 2015.
-Mr. Hawkins serves on the Enterprise-wide Risk, Nominating, and Standards Oversight and Technology Committees.
+Mr. Hawkins serves on the Standards Oversight and Technology Committee.
 Mr. Hawkins is also an Electricity Sub-Sector Coordinating Council (ESCC) observer.

 Mr. Hawkins is the chief executive officer of the District of Columbia Water and Sewer Authority (DC Water).

 In his role, Mr. Hawkins launched an ambitious agenda to transform DC Water into a customer-oriented enterprise driving innovation and delivering improved value to its ratepayers.
 The core goal is to improve aging infrastructure while complying with stringent regulatory requirements.
 DC Water is implementing the $2.6 billion Clean Rivers Project to nearly eliminate overflows of sewage and storm water to the Anacostia and Potomac rivers and Rock Creek.
 DC Water is also nearing completion of a $470 million waste-to-energy program to help manage solids being removed from reclaimed water while generating 13 megawatts of green power.
 Finally, Mr. Hawkins tripled the rate of DC Water's program to replace water and sewer infrastructure.